agentcooper/agentcooper.io/posts/november-2023/index.md

 ---

 About 450 years ago, the Dutch ship named _Liefde_ (Love) was shipwrecked around the islands of Japan and it was the first contact between the two countries.
-My nameless direct flight from Amsterdam brought me to Haneda Airport in Osaka in 13 hours.
+My nameless direct flight from Amsterdam brought me to Kansai International Airport in Osaka in 13 hours.
 After takeoff, the flight attendant told me two people would take a seat in my empty row.
 I was puzzled and asked where they would come from since we had already taken off.
 Like in the Netherlands, the Japanese lack land; the airport is built on an artificial island.

 During the first few days, I had time to recover from jet lag, explore the neighborhoods of Dotonbori and Shinsaibashi, and eat the city's specialty - takoyaki (minced octopus in batter).
 In the Americamura neighborhood, you can find a statue of freedom on the roof of one of the buildings.
 Japanese people love American culture: baseball, jazz, hip-hop, and Disney.